-New Boston is a fully zoned, polymetallic porphyry-skarn mineral system that comes to surface.
-Stockwork and sheeted quartz veins in both quartz monzonite plugs and dykes and in country rock Paleozoic limestone are exposed on surface over a strike length of approximately 4 kilometres (Figure 8).
+New Boston is a fully zoned, polymetallic porphyry-skarn mineral system.
+Stockwork and sheeted quartz veins in both quartz monzonite plugs and dykes and in country rock Paleozoic limestone are exposed on surface over a strike length of approximately 4 kilometres.